ridhimrastogi/Alfred/PROCESS.md

  - We did not segregate inter-dependent tasks properly.
 For example if a developer is working on download files use case, listing files for reference is a sub task.
 We started in a way that one developer is working on list files while other is working on download file.
 Unless the list file task is completed, download cannot work because of the way Google Drive API works.

- - We used dummy data as a workaround for the problem above but then had a hard time merging the changes, which leads to the last and the most important issue we discussed in the retrospective meeting - _We did not decide on the common coding practices, naming conventions, file and directory segragations which led to recursive refactoring of code.
-We had a hard time integrating stuff even with SOTA version control systems._
+ - We used dummy data as a workaround for the problem above but then had a hard time merging the changes, which leads to the last and the most important issue we discussed in the retrospective meeting - We did not decide on the common coding practices, naming conventions, file and directory segregations which led to recursive refactoring of code.
+We had a hard time integrating stuff even with SOTA version control systems.

 ### Sprint 1